 Sche edule 2006 2011 2016 2021 to to to to lmp lementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
-Every 12 months, the Plan Commission will prepare and present a report to the Town Board summarizing: How the plan was used to direct major spending, regulatory, and construction decisions; How development and redevelopment did or did not coincide with the guidelines of this plan; How the Town has changed in ways that may call for amendments to the plan.
-X X X X Plan Commission , 2.
+Every 12 months, the Plan Commission will prepare and present a report to the Town Board summarizing: How the plan was used to direct major spending, regulatory, and construction decisions; How development and redevelopment did or did not coincide with the guidelines of this plan; How the Town has changed in ways that may call for amendments to the plan. х Х х х Town Board/Plan Commission 2.
 Review the adopted comprehensive plan and revise as necessary (minimum once every 5 years following adoption). х х х х Plan Commission 3.
 Plan for and anticipate costs for amending this plan. Х Х Х Х Plan Commission, Town Board, Office Staff 4.
-Monitor the rate of growth on a yearly basis, and submit this information to Town Board in a timely manner. х х х х Plan Commission 5.
-Annually review the capital expenditure budget to ensure that infrastructure will meet the anticipated growth. х х х х Town Board overstated.
-This whole planning exercise and the resultant plan was issue-driven.
+Monitor the rate of growth on a yearly basis, and submit this information to Town Board in a timely manner. х х Х X Plan Commission 5.
+Annually review the capital expenditure budget to ensure that infrastructure will meet the anticipated growth. Х Х Х Х Town Board